closedloop-ai/cv19index/README.md

 A few examples are:
 * Helping us build mappings from common claims data formats for this predictor, such as OMAP and CCLF.  https://www.ohdsi.org/data-standardization/the-common-data-model/
 * Converting CMS BlueButton data into a format usable by this model: https://https://bluebutton.cms.gov/
 * Providing install instructions and support on more platforms.
+See issue #10 & #11